-The news spreads fast across the banlieues of Paris, and by nightfall the city begins to burn as angered youths spill on to the streets and inflict damage on public and private property in response to what they deem police brutality.
-The unrest soon escalates beyond control, and ten days later, by November 7, more than 270 towns have been affected, almost 9,000 cars have been vandalized, and around 120 police and firefighters have been injured.
+The news spreads fast across the banlieues of Paris, and, by nightfall, parts of the city burn as angered youths spill on to the streets and attack public and private property in response to what they deem police brutality.
+The unrest soon escalates, and ten days later, by November 7, more than 270 towns have been affected, almost 9,000 cars have been vandalized, and around 120 police and firefighters have been injured.
 2,800 arrests are made and the damage is estimated at around the €200 million mark.

-The incident sounds severe, but it also rings familiar, isolated, even quaint, a typical example of the vagrancy so characteristic of a nation where people rise up and strike, picket, and demonstrate at the drop of a hat, paralyzing the entire country for days on end.
+The incident was severe, but it also rings familiar, isolated, even quaint, a typical example of the vagrancy so characteristic of a nation where people rise up and strike, picket, and demonstrate at the drop of a hat, paralyzing the entire country for days on end.
 Or am I too harsh and too cynical?
 I think this is what loads of people think, they just don’t share their opinion in public, only in private, after a drink or two, or when they think no one’s listening.

 Take the so-called Arab spring.
-It has been long overdue and was bound to take place.
-Oppressed for decades by ruthless dictators, secular or theocratic, people in Muslim nations across the word have been feeling much strife.
-Freedom of speech, freedom of opinion, the right to free enterprise, gender equality and universal suffrage, the right to worship any God one chooses – or not worship one at all – these liberties were not part of Islamic society.
+Long overdue, and bound to be messy.
+Oppressed for decades by ruthless dictators, secular and theocratic, people in Muslim nations across the word have been feeling the strife.
+Freedom of speech, freedom of opinion, the right to free enterprise, gender equality and universal suffrage, the right to worship any God one chooses – or not worship one at all – none of these liberties were part of Islamic society.

 So much for the Muslim mass uprisings and movements.
 Yet what about Europe?
 Why did demonstrations and riots break out in places like Greece and Spain in recent months?